Dapoxetine: Interactions

-With phosphodiesterase inhibitors (PDE5 inhibitors)
+Phosphodiesterase 5 inhibitors

 Many men who have PE also suffer from erectile dysfunction (ED).
 Treatment for these patients should consider the drug–drug interaction between dapoxetine and PDE5 inhibitors such as tadalafil (Cialis) or sildenafil (Viagra).
 In Dresser study (2006), plasma concentration of 24 subjects was obtained.
-Half of the sample pool were treated with dapoxetine 60 mg + tadalafil 20 mg; the other half were treated with dapoxetine 60 mg + sildenafil 100 mg.
+Half of the sample pool were treated with dapoxetine 60 mg plus tadalafil 20 mg; the other half were treated with dapoxetine 60 mg plus sildenafil 100 mg.
 These plasma samples were then analyzed using liquid chromatography-tandem mass spectrometry.
-The results showed that dapoxetine does not alter the pharmacokinetic of tadalafil or sildenafil.
+The results showed that dapoxetine does not alter the pharmacokinetics of tadalafil or sildenafil.

-With ethanol
+Alcohol

-Ethanol does not affect the pharmacokinetics of dapoxetine when taking concurrently.
+Alcohol does not affect the pharmacokinetics of dapoxetine when taking concurrently.

+Pharmacology

 Mechanism of action

-The mechanism through which dapoxetine affects premature ejaculation is still unclear, but dapoxetine is presumed to work by inhibiting serotonin transporter and subsequently increasing serotonin's action at pre- and postsynaptic receptors.
+The mechanism through which dapoxetine affects premature ejaculation is still unclear, but dapoxetine is presumed to work by inhibiting serotonin transporter (SERT) and subsequently increasing serotonin's action at pre- and postsynaptic receptors.
 Human ejaculation is regulated by various areas in the central nervous system (CNS).
 The ejaculatory pathway originates from spinal reflex at the thoracolumbar and lumbosacral level of spinal cord activated by stimuli from male genitalia.
 These signals are passed on to the brain stem, which then is influenced by a number of nuclei in the brain such as medial preoptic and paraventricular nuclei.
 Clement's study performed on anaesthetized male rats showed that acute administration of dapoxetine inhibits ejaculatory expulsion reflex at supraspinal level by modulating activity of lateral paragigantocellular nucleus (LPGi) neurons.
 These effects cause an increase in pudendal motoneuron reflex discharge (PMRD) latency, though whether dapoxetine acts directly on LPGi or on the descending pathway in which LPGi located is unclear.